 The Type D Person is observant and clever.
 These two characteristics form their main Extrinsic Trait of Anticipation.

 This trait allows them to predict future events.
 But it is not soothsaying.
-It is the ability to observe and understand every-day signals occurring around you.
+It is the ability to observe and understand everyday signals occurring around you.
 They put all of those observations together to make pretty reliable predictions.
 Click on the Read More link below to know how this is accomplished.

 1. Anticipation.
 This is the intuitive ability to use past events to forecast a future occurrence.
 Forecasting is a routine and necessary function for all businesses and governmental entities.
 It is also the foundation for all product marketing, i.e., the things that will increase future sales.

-A company sought advice from a marketing firm in order to help them sell a breakfast cereal.
+A company sought advice from a marketing firm to help them sell breakfast cereal.
 A tiger was suggested as the motivating icon.
-It projected strength to those who ate the cereal, while imparting health benefits from the hidden vitamins.
-The marketing firm’s ability to predict how the public would react to the tiger mascot, is a classic example of how anticipation led to Kellogg’s Frosted Flakes™ becoming one of the Nation’s most recognized cereals.
+It projected strength to those who ate the cereal while imparting health benefits from the hidden vitamins.
+The marketing firm’s ability to predict how the public would react to the tiger mascot is a classic example of how anticipation led to Kellogg’s Frosted Flakes™ becoming one of the Nation’s most recognized cereals.

 In 1824 Andrew Jackson ran against John Quincy Adams.
-A newspaper conducted a poll of 500 people and Andrew Jackson received the most votes.
-This started the era of using the straw poll to predict who will win the most votes.
+A newspaper polled 500 people, and Andrew Jackson received the most votes.
+This started the era of using the straw poll to predict who would win the most votes.

-Marketing methods use many of the same assumptions that are intuitively used by Type D personalities under the anticipation trait.
+Marketing methods use many of the same assumptions intuitively used by Type D personalities under the anticipation trait.

-Caesar was warned by a soothsayer that harm would come during the Ides of March.
+A soothsayer warned Caesar that harm would come during the Ides of March.
 When nothing happened, Caesar scolded the seer on his way to the Theater of Pompey.
 He was stabbed 23 times upon his arrival there.

 These soothsayers are not mystical supernatural psychics.
-They recognize the mood of the people, understand consequences, observe if someone is accessible, and how much protection they have.
+They recognize the people’s mood, understand consequences, observe if someone is accessible, and how much protection they have.
 Caesar likely had a high probability of being assassinated.

 2. Cautious.
 Caution is the care taken to avoid danger or mistakes based on anticipation.
 It is a form of self-protection.
-It weighs the anticipated risks, the probabilities, the consequences of doing nothing, and then projects the need to take action.
+It weighs the anticipated risks, the probabilities, and the consequences of doing nothing and then projects the need to take action.

 3. Observant.
 This word has many meanings.
-But the one best used in describing this personality trait is being careful in honoring rites, laws, and customs.
+But the best way to describe this personality trait is to be careful in honoring rites, laws, and customs.

 4. Control/Power.
 As with all personality traits, D-types also use control and power to anticipate future probabilities.
 Most people do this through marketing.